Kimi450/ubuntu_server/README.md

       - Add the port: ``10095``
       - Add the username: ``<qBittorrent_username>``
       - Add the password: ``<qBittorrent_password>``
-      - Uncheck the ``Remove Completed`` option.
+      - Enable the ``Remove Completed`` option.
-        - When enabled, this seems to delete the downloaded files sometimes.
-Not sure why.
+        - This will copy the download from the downloads directory to the destination directory for the service.
+Once the seeding limits are reached, it will delete the torrent and its files from the downloads directory.
+        - More information on [sonarrs's wiki page](https://wiki.servarr.com/sonarr/settings#Torrent_Process) and [radarr's wiki page](https://wiki.servarr.com/radarr/settings#Torrent_Process) under `Remove Completed Downloads`.
+They should all have the same idea though.
     - Set the root directories to be the following
       - Go to ``Settings > Media Management``